Academic Divisions And Degree & Certificate Programs

 In this catalog the AAB and AAS degree programs, as well as some ATS programs, are described within the academic divisions that offers these programs.
 General guidelines for the AIS and ATS degrees appear later in this section.

 University-parallel associate’s degree programs (sometimes referred to as "bachelor bound" or "transfer" degrees) are intended to prepare students for immediate transfer to a four-year college or university, by providing the courses required for the first two years of a bachelor’s degree.
 Students who complete these degrees are given preferential consideration for admission to a public university in Ohio.

 The university-parallel degrees awarded are Associate of Arts (AA) and Associate of Science (AS).
 These associate’s degree programs are described within the academic divisions that offer these programs.

 In addition to associate’s degree programs, the College offers many certificate programs that prepare students for specific occupational situations.
-These certificate programs can usually be completed in less time than is required to complete an associate’s degree.
-Certificate programs are describe within the academic divisions that offer these programs.
+These certificate programs usually can be completed in less time than is required to complete an associate’s degree.
+Certificate programs are described within the academic divisions that offer these programs.

 The College also offers courses and services to assist students who may need additional preparation or support in order to be successful in achieving their academic goals.

 Some college credit-bearing courses and certificates are offered by the College's Workforce Development Center.
 These programs are described within the Workforce Development Center section of this catalog.